We’ve reviewed Cascadia Blooms’ CBD flower. Stay tuned for more reviews of Cascadia Blooms CBD products.

 Potency (7.5 out of 10)

 Thanks to Cascadia Blooms, full COAs and terpene reports can be found on their website alongside pictures of the flower.
-Vendors, if you’re reading this, stuff like that is so appreciated!
-This Merlot comes in at 13.64% CBD, which is decent, but not in the 15-20% we like to see.
+Vendors, note that stuff like that is so appreciated!
+This Merlot comes in at 13.64% CBD.
+Decent, but not in the 15-20% we like to see.
 However, the entourage effect is very real.
-Sometimes, even with flower at less than 10% CBD, we have experienced very potent effects from the terpenes working in tandem with CBD and THC.
+Even with flower at less than 10% CBD, we have experienced very potent effects from the terpenes working in tandem with CBD and THC.
 There is no detectable D9 THC, but a .54% THCA.
 That’s around the average, across our review.
-The full and easily readable terpene reports show that the Cascadia Blooms Merlot is high in Caryophyllene, Limonene, Humulene, Farnesene, and very high in Myrcene at .45%.
-Nice!
+The full and easily readable terpene reports show that the Cascadia Blooms Merlot is high in Caryophyllene, Limonene, Humulene, Farnesene, and very high in Myrcene.

 Effect (8.5 out of 10)

-This is one of those strains that has a near instant onset of effects after use and we love that.
+This is one of those strains that has a near-instant onset of effects after use and we love that.
 Stuff like this comes in handy when you need some CBD relief NOW and don’t want to play a guessing game on when the flowers effects will kick in.
 After smoking and/or vaping, an immediate sense of relaxation flows over the body.
 We felt chilled out right after the start of our session with this Merlot.
 There are some great muscle relaxing properties with this strain.
-It’s not a crazy body chill, but a general sense of relaxation and coziness.
-The Bordeaux strain, also from Cascadia, gave an effect similar to a glass or two of wine, but this flower didn’t meet that mark, even with a similar wine-inspired name.
+It’s not a crazy body chill, but a general sense of relaxation.
+The Bordeaux strain, also from Cascadia, gave an effect similar to a glass or two of wine, but this flower didn’t meet that mark.
 The effects are still solid and desirable, though.
 Used at night, it brought upon a deep spell of sleep that left the reviewer feeling refreshed in the morning.
 Overall, a nice indica effect.